S. Robson Walton

-Samuel Robson “Rob” Walton (born October 27, 1944) is an American billionaire heir to the fortune of Walmart, the world's largest retailer.
+Samuel Robson "Rob" Walton (born October 27, 1944) is an American billionaire heir to the fortune of Walmart, the world's largest retailer.
 He is the eldest son of Helen Walton and Sam Walton, and was chairman of Walmart from 1992 to 2015.
-As of October 2022, Walton had an estimated net worth of US$61 billion, making him the 18th richest person in the world.
-He is also the principal owner of the National Football League (NFL)'s Denver Broncos.
+As of May 2025, Forbes estimated his net worth to be US$115.3 billion, making him the 13th richest person in the world.
+He is also the principal owner of the Denver Broncos.

 Early life and family

 Rob Walton was born on October 27, 1944, in Tulsa, Oklahoma, the oldest of four children of Sam Walton (1918–1992), cofounder of Walmart, and Helen Walton (1919–2007).
 He has a younger brother, Jim Walton, and a younger sister, Alice Walton.
 Another brother, John Walton, died in 2005.

 Walton attended The College of Wooster and graduated from the University of Arkansas in 1966 with a Bachelor of Science degree in business administration, where he was a member of the Lambda Chi Alpha fraternity.
 He received his juris doctor degree from Columbia Law School in 1969.
 Walton is also a trustee at The College of Wooster.